skywalker-pedro/Traffic-flow-prediciton-with-ML/README.md

-# Traffic Flow Prediction
+# Traffic Flow Prediction in Road Crossing using Machine Learning

-This is the final project of my course in Computer Science.
-The theme was traffic flow prediction and the result is this monography.
-Note: the monography is in portuguese since I'm brazilian.
+This Repository contains my Senior Thesis of my Bachelor's Degree in Computer Science.

 ## Abstract